nerdslab/nuclr/README.md

 Official codebase for NuCLR as presented in "Know Thyself by Knowing Others: Learning Neuron Identity from Population Context"

-> [!NOTE]
-> We will be updating and cleaning this repository regularly until this notice is up.
-> Apologies for the inconvenience.

 ## Usage

 This project has been developed on Python3.10, and uses `venv` to manage the environment.